coodoo-io/coodoo-listing/readme.md

 ### Filter
 Filter attributes are stored in a map by attribute and value.
 A filter attribute corresponds to a entity attribute and it provides a string representation of the value.
-To add a filter use `ListingFilterParams.addFilterAttributes(String filter, String value)`.
+To add a filter use `ListingParameters.addFilterAttributes(String filter, String value)`.

 To do a LIKE comparison on numerical value attributes use `@ListingLikeOnNumber` on the wanted attributes in the entity.

-Disjunctive filtering is possible by adding a filter named by this constant: `ListingFilterParams.FILTER_TYPE_DISJUNCTION`
+Disjunctive filtering is possible by adding a filter named by this constant: `ListingParameters.FILTER_TYPE_DISJUNCTION`

 ### Sort
-Add the name of the desired `sort` attribute to the `ListingFilterParams` object and it will result in an ascending sort for the listing.
+Add the name of the desired `sort` attribute to the `ListingParameters` object and it will result in an ascending sort for the listing.
 To get a descending sort, the `sort` attribute needs to get a "-" prefix added.

 ### Search (or global filter)